 Summer is still here, thank goodness.
 The NFL pre-season has begun and the back-to-school commercials have started appearing on TV.
-This is how the beginning of my birth month goes each and every year.
 I just love August as it is always bittersweet, pleasantly so.
 It’s time to relish everything summer has to offer as our days grow shorter and shorter by the minute, prepare ourselves to say good-bye to her and yet anxiously await the autumn season.

 It’s time to appreciate the stark beauty of bright yellow sunflowers, delight in the last of summer’s tart cherries and the divine sweet and fruity taste of juicy and fuzzy fresh peaches while easing ourselves into thoughts of shorter, crisp and cool fall days.
 August is definitely a time of transition—albeit emotionally and psychologically.

-As a relatively new food blogger, I had contemplated whether I should continue my tart cherry mania here on the blog with yet one more recipe, or forge ahead with peaches and then settle into baking cakes and cookies or start working with apples, chocolate, nuts, Nutella, peanut butter and pumpkin as well as share some wickedly cheesy and spicy-hot football fare in full anticipation of the fall season.
-Although I look forward to sharing those recipes with y’all, the truth is I cannot help but be driven to hold onto summer during these last precious weeks.
+As a relatively new food blogger, I had contemplated whether I should continue my tart cherry mania here on the blog with yet one more recipe, or forge ahead with peaches and then settle into baking cakes and cookies or start working with apples, chocolate, nuts, peanut butter and pumpkin.
+Although I look forward to sharing those recipes, the truth is I cannot help but be driven to hold onto summer during these last precious weeks.
 I keep telling myself, there will be time for all that other good stuff later.

 Today, I am presenting you with a simple but scrumptious Tart Cherry Crisp.
-The streusel topping is a variation of the topping from my Cranberry & Cider Honeycrisp Apple Crisp recipe.
+The almond streusel topping is a variation of the topping from my Cranberry & Cider Honeycrisp Apple Crisp recipe that I make often.

 However, instead of using light or dark brown sugar typically found in a crisp or crumble topping, I simply call for flavorful granulated organic cane sugar.
-(I like to use Zulka® or 365 Organics brand by Whole Foods Market®.)
 This sugar tastes incredible right from the spoon, I tell you!
 And, I am not being paid to tell you so.
 Also, I use a light hand when it comes to the cinnamon and incorporate sliced almonds to complement the tart cherry flavor versus a heartier nut like pecans or walnuts.
 Plus, I think this “blonde” streusel complements the stark red cherry color as well.
 The result?
 Simply sublime, people!

 If you are serious about acquiring some frozen tart or sweet cherries for baking, or just want to read more about cherry orchards and the families behind them, I’d like to share with you one of my favorite sites: KingOrchards.com.
 Not only do they have a cute site with a store offering healthy tart cherry juice and frozen tart cherries, they even have a blog!